microsoft/FluidFramework/tools/build-tools/README.md

 fluid-build --clean common      # cleaning packages containing 'common' in any repo
 ```

-Symlink commands to change the symlink to either limit to single monorepo, or cross monorepo
+Symlink commands to change the symlink to either limit to single monorepo (collection of packages managed by lerna), or cross monorepo

 ```sh
 fluid-build --symlink:full    # switch to full link mode (cross monorepos)